Keio University

 Toward a New Reconfiguration of Boundaries

 The most noteworthy functions in zoological and botanical gardens are cultivation/appreciation and production/reception, and these functions became established in civil society as gardens in the 19th century.
-The "Jardin des Plantes" in Paris started from the Royal Medicinal Herb Garden of Louis XIII in the 17th century and welcomed the naturalist Buffon as its representative in 1739.
-The "Royal Botanic Gardens, Kew" in London was established in 1840 following the Royal Kew Gardens (1759).
-Lamarck, who discussed zoological philosophy and evolution (1809) as a founder of modern biology, conducted research at the Jardin des Plantes.
-In 19th-century London, the Zoological Society of London established a menagerie (1828) in Regent's Park for its members, and soon, under the society's name, the Zoological Garden (1847) opened its gates to civil society.
+The Jardin des Plantes in Paris started as the Royal Medicinal Herb Garden of Louis XIII in the 17th century and welcomed the naturalist Buffon as its representative in 1739.
+The Royal Botanic Gardens, Kew in London was established in 1840 following the Royal Kew Gardens (1759).
+Lamarck, who discussed zoological philosophy/evolution (1809) as a founder of modern biology, studied at the Jardin des Plantes, while in 19th-century London, the Zoological Society of London established a menagerie (1828) in Regent's Park for its members, and soon the Zoological Gardens (1847), named after the society, opened its gates to civil society.

-This understanding can also be confirmed in another garden: the "Herrenhausen Gardens" (1665) in Hannover, Germany.
-Here, a parterre (ornamental flowerbed garden) is placed in front of a small palace, followed by an area with numerous ponds, and further south, a woodland belt unfolds.
-All are designs of a formal French-style garden, but we must walk through the garden carefully.
-Generally, when we hear "French-style garden," we tend to have a prejudice toward "belvedere" (viewpoint) ideology from the second-floor terrace of the palace, keeping in mind a perspectival production where the absolute power of the ruler extends to the end of the distant woodland belt and dominates the world.
-However, "Herrenhausen Palace" is not like that at all.
-The protagonist of this garden is the hydraulic expression created by the numerous geometric pond surfaces and fountains through clever water pipe placement in the middle-ground pond area.
+This understanding can also be confirmed in another garden: the Herrenhausen Gardens (1665) in Hannover, Germany.
+Here, a parterre (ornamental flower garden) is placed in front of a small palace, followed by an area with many ponds, and further south, a forest belt unfolds.
+All are designs of a formal French garden, but we must walk through the garden carefully.
+Generally, when people hear "French garden," they tend to have the preconception that it is based on "belvedere" (viewpoint) principles from the second-floor terrace of the palace, keeping in mind a perspectival production where the absolute power of the ruler extends to the end of the distant forest belt, dominating the world.
+However, Herrenhausen Palace is not like that at all.
+The protagonist of this garden is the expression of hydraulics through numerous geometric pond surfaces and fountains created by the clever arrangement of water pipes in the middle-ground pond area.

 Every portion of matter may be conceived as like a garden full of plants and like a pond full of fish.
 But every branch of a plant, every member of an animal, and every drop of its fluids is "also such a garden or such a pond."

 This mathematician, unlike Descartes, rejects "I think, therefore I am."
-The stance where the spiritual subject distinguishes and "bounds" itself from the objective world is put in parentheses.
+The stance where the spiritual subject distinguishes and "boundaries" itself from the objective world is put in parentheses.
 Leibniz and Goethe grasped water, earth, and rocks as liquid substances and further regarded the polar functions of presence/absence as a circular movement.
 The part is the whole, and the whole is the part.

 They are old and new Japanese works that join water with rocks and beton.
-The garden of Bon-on-gan (circa 1314) at Eiho-ji Temple of the Rinzai sect in Tajimi City, Gifu Prefecture, which overlooks the Toki River and reminds one of a place for ascetic training.
-Also, the "D.T.
-Suzuki Museum" (Yoshio Taniguchi, 2011, photo) in Kanazawa City, Ishikawa Prefecture, thoroughly conveys the waves of transformation and connection of boundaries, such as body/liquid substance and language/nature.
+The garden of Bon-on-gan (circa 1314), which reminds one of a training ground at the Rinzai sect Eiho-ji Temple in Tajimi City, Gifu Prefecture, facing the Toki River.
+Also, the D.T.
+Suzuki Museum in Kanazawa City, Ishikawa Prefecture (Yoshio Taniguchi, 2011, photo), thoroughly conveys the waves of transformation and connection of boundaries, such as body/liquid substance and language/nature.

 In an Era of Diversification

 Rereading Tachibana no Toshitsuna's "Sakuteiki" (11th century) on a garden bench is fine, but I still want to go for more strolls.
-Since space is limited, these are merely notes, but the following gardens will surely speak again of the spirit of re-creation that transcends boundaries.
+Since space is limited, these are just notes, but the following gardens will surely speak again of the spirit of re-creation that transcends boundaries.

-*Affiliations and titles are as of the time of publication of this magazine.
+*Affiliations and titles are as of the time this magazine was published.